fleetdm/fleet/docs/Deploying/Configuration.md

 Setting this to a higher value can reduce baseline load on the Fleet server in larger deployments.

-> Setting this to a lower value can increase baseline load significantly and performance issues or even outages.
+> Setting this to a lower value can increase baseline load significantly and cause performance issues or even outages.
 Proceed with caution.

 Valid time units are `s`, `m`, `h`.